Upgrades files in an already existing project

 CAD file conversion and upgrade

-The Geometry Upgrade Wizard opens, when old or third party CAD files are located in either the LineData or DxfToQxf folder, having the following criteria:
+The Geometry Upgrade Wizard opens, when old or third party CAD files are located in either the LineData or DxfToQxf folder, meeting the following criteria:

 - The file is not in any subfolder